Goro Yamada

 Goro Yamada (山田 午郎, Yamada Gorō) was a Japanese football player and manager.
-He managed Japan national team.
+He managed the Japan national football team.

 Playing career

 Yamada was born in Nihonmatsu on March 3, 1894.
 After graduating from Tokyo Aoyama Normal School, he played for Tokyo Shukyu-Dan while working as a teacher at primary school.
-The club won first Emperor's Cup in 1921.
+The club won the first Emperor's Cup in 1921.
 He played as right midfielder and captain.

 Coaching career

-In 1925, Yamada became manager for Japan national team for 1925 Far Eastern Championship Games in Manila.
+In 1925, Yamada became the manager for the Japan national team for the 1925 Far Eastern Championship Games in Manila.
 He managed 2 matches at this competition, but Japan lost in both matches (0-4, v Philippines and 0-2, v Republic of China).

 After retirement

 In 1926, Yamada became a football journalist for Asahi Shimbun.
-He also served as a director of Japan Football Association from 1924 to 1958.
+He also served as a director of the Japan Football Association from 1924 to 1958.

 On March 9, 1958, Yamada died of intracranial hemorrhage in Ota, Tokyo at the age of 64.
-In 2005, he was selected Japan Football Hall of Fame.
+In 2005, he was inducted into the Japan Football Hall of Fame.